 Year 11s once again achieved a truly magnificent set of GCSE results.
-82% of GCSEs were graded 7 9 (or A\ A) and 97% of grades were 9-5, which indicates a strong pass.
-The overall GCSE pass rate and top grade proportion has fallen nationally over the past three years, but it has been maintained at a very impressive level at NGHS.
-32% of results were Grade 9, which is outstanding.
-The school was ranked in the top 30 in the UK.
+71% of GCSEs were graded 9-7 (or A A) and 96% of grades were 9-5, which indicates a strong pass.
+The overall GCSE pass rate and top-grade proportion has fallen nationally over the past three years, but it has been maintained at a very impressive level at NGHS.
+Nearly 20% of all results were Grade 9, which is outstanding.

-In core subjects, 86% of students secured grades 7 9 in English Literature with 92% achieving the same in maths and our Further Maths qualification saw 94% grade A\/A equivalent.
+In core subjects, 68% of students secured grades 9-7 in English Literature with 88% achieving the same in maths.

-French secured 40% of results at grade 9, and Geography, Biology, Art and History all achieved over 80% grades 7-9.
+Geography, Maths and German all achieved over 80% grades 9-7.
 There are few schools where triple science is taken by every student.
-At NGHS this is the norm and 8 out of 10 students secured top 7 9 (A\ A) grades in these subjects.
+At NGHS this is the norm and around 70% of students secured top 9-7 grades in these subjects.

-Provisional progress figures indicate that our Year 11 students achieved more than three-quarters of a grade higher, on average, than would be expected in their top eight results and it was particularly pleasing to see the tremendous results achieved by students who were particularly badly affected by personal difficulties and medical conditions.
+Provisional progress figures indicate that our Year 11 students achieved more than half of a grade higher, on average, than would be expected in their top eight results and it was particularly pleasing to see the tremendous results achieved by students who were particularly badly affected by personal difficulties and medical conditions.